MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 ## Challenge

-Now you've experienced how to integrate your own data in a copilot built with the Azure AI Studio, let's explore further!
+Now you've experienced how to integrate your own data in a copilot built with the Azure AI Foundry portal, let's explore further!

-Try adding a new data source through the Azure AI Studio, index it, and integrate the indexed data in a prompt flow.
+Try adding a new data source through the Azure AI Foundry portal, index it, and integrate the indexed data in a prompt flow.
 Some data sets you could try are:

 - A collection of (research) articles you have on your computer.
 - A set of presentations from past conferences.